 Lifago is a European variety of buckwheat that has large leaves for efficient weed smothering, smaller seeds, and later bloom.
 This variety impresses with high organic matter production and fast early development, and its leafy growth covers the ground very effectively.
-Lifago is ideal for mulch cropping as it freezes off completely, leaving a residue over winter that leaves the soil ready for no -till planting.
+Lifago is ideal for mulch cropping as it freezes completely, leaving a residue over winter that leaves the soil ready for no -till planting.
 Lifago does not have adequate nectar production to attract pollinators and beneficial insects, and therefore is best placed as a summer smother crop or break crop.
-Its rapid growth will fight summer annual weed pressure and build soil in short windows between warm season crops, or in the transition periods between winter annuals and summer annuals.
-It also is a good transition crop to help bring idle land back into production.
 It extracts phosphorus and makes it more available to the following crop.